Spatio-Temporal Pricing for Ridesharing Platforms: Simulation Results

 The average number of drivers taking each of the four trips of interest under the two mechanisms are shown in Figure~\ref{fig:ex1_drivers}.
 As $N_{C,B,1}$ increases, the STP mechanism dispatches more drivers to $(C,1)$ to pick-up higher-valued riders leaving $C$, while sending less drivers on trips $(C,B,0)$ and $(B,A,0)$.
 The myopic pricing mechanism, being oblivious to future demand, sends all drivers starting at $(C,0)$ to location $B$, and an average of only $5$ drivers to $(C,1)$ from $(B,1)$.

 The average trip prices are plotted in Figure~\ref{fig:ex1_prices}.
-First of all, prices are temporally ``smooth"--- trips leaving $C$ at times $0$ and $1$ have very similar prices.
+First of all, prices under STP are temporally ``smooth"--- trips leaving $C$ at times $0$ and $1$ have very similar prices.
 On average, $\price_{C,B,1}$ is higher than $\price_{C,B,0}$, since drivers taking the $(C,0)$-$(B,1)$ trip can exit at time $1$ and incur a smaller total cost.
 The price for the trip $(B,A,0)$ is the highest, so that a driver dispatched to $A$ does not envy those dispatched to take the trip $(B,C,0)$ and then $(C,B,1)$.
-In contrast, the price for for the $(C,B)$ trip drastically increases from time $0$ to time $1$ under the myopic pricing mechanism, and the drivers taking the trip $(B,A,0)$ envy those that take $(B,C,0)$ and subsequently $(C,B,1)$.
-The ``surge" for the trip $(C,B,1)$ is significantly higher under the myopic pricing mechanism, implying that the platform is providing even less price reliability for the riders.
+In contrast, the price for the $(C,B)$ trip drastically increases from time $0$ to time $1$ under the myopic pricing mechanism, since there are few available driver at location $C$ at time $1$.
+The ``surge" for the trip $(C,B,1)$ is substantially higher under myopic pricing, implying that the platform is providing even less price reliability for the riders.

+Figure~\ref{fig:ex1_regret_variance} illustrates the extent to which the myopic pricing mechanism failed to be incentive aligned or envy-free.
+With surging $\price_{C,B,1}$, drivers that are dispatched to trips $(C,B,1)$ and $(B,A,1)$ may regret having not relocated to $C$ instead.
+Figure~\ref{fig:ex1_event_regret} shows that the average regret of the 25 drivers increases substantially as $N_{C,B,1}$ increases.
+Among the 10 drivers who start at location $B$ at time $0$, the drivers taking the trip $(B,A,0)$ get a substantially smaller total payoff than those that take $(B,C,0)$ and subsequently $(C,B,1)$.
+Figure~\ref{fig:ex1_event_variance} shows the standard deviation (STD) of the total utilities of the drivers who start at $(B,0)$.
+The STP mechanism is incentive compatible and envy-free, thus the regret and earning variance are always zero.